Centaurioun/pulp-stones/references/md/Chen_2022_Detecting_calcified_pulp_stones_in_patients_with_periodontal_diseases_using.md

 Periapical *p* value Panoramic Periapical *p* value Panoramic Periapical *p* value McNemar test. *\*p \<* 0.05 significantly difference, *"p \<* 0.01 more significantly difference.
 Journal of Dental Sciences 17 (2022) 965---972 Table 3 Previous reports on the prevalence of pulp stone calcifications in different populations. teeth.
-Calcified masses in the pulps have been studied for many years.^2^\'^5^\'^13^ The consensus is the occurrence of such calcification mostly is due to dystrophy or degeneration of dental pulp tissues.
-Therefore, dystrophic calcification is a physiological and/or pathological manifestation.^1^ The occurrence of pulp stones is known to be related to func­tional disturbance due to aging, tooth trauma, periodontal disease, pathologic changes in enamel or dentin structures, and systemic diseases such coronary artery disease, dia­betes mellitus and renal dysfunction.^7-13^\'^15^\'^19^\'^23-25^
+Calcified masses in the pulps have been studied for many years.
+The consensus is the occurrence of such calcification mostly is due to dystrophy or degeneration of dental pulp tissues.
+Therefore, dystrophic calcification is a physiological and/or pathological manifestation.
+The occurrence of pulp stones is known to be related to func­tional disturbance due to aging, tooth trauma, periodontal disease, pathologic changes in enamel or dentin structures, and systemic diseases such coronary artery disease, dia­betes mellitus and renal dysfunction.
-The prevalence of pulpal calcification varies from 8% to 90%.^5^\'^6^\'^1719^\'^26^ The variations may be due to differences in measuring tools and study populations.
-It is also believed that calcifications with diameter \<200 urn are not readily identifiable on radiographic images.^5^\'^13^\'^17^ Based on radio­graphic examinations in the past 20 years\' the occurrence of pulp stones are reported to be 2.1%---63.6% in different populations and geographical locations: e.g.\'
+The prevalence of pulpal calcification varies from 8% to 90%.
+The variations may be due to differences in measuring tools and study populations.
+It is also believed that calcifications with diameter \<200 urn are not readily identifiable on radiographic images.
+Based on radio­graphic examinations in the past 20 years the occurrence of pulp stones are reported to be 2.1%---63.6% in different populations and geographical locations: e.g.
 Hamasha et al. on Jordanian; Gulsahi et al. and Turkal et al. on Turkish; Al-Ghurabi & Najm on Iraqi; Kannan et al. on Malaysian; Kumar et al. and Sandhu et al. on Indian; Jayam et al. on Nepalese;
-Hassanabadi et al. and Kuzekanani et al. on Iranian; Kalaji et al. on Yemini; Sadoon et al. on Saudi Arabia and Alawjaki on Libyan (Table 3).^26-38^ Digital panoramic radiography and periapical radiography are currently the most widely used clinical tools in intraoral examinations.
+Hassanabadi et al. and Kuzekanani et al. on Iranian; Kalaji et al. on Yemini; Sadoon et al. on Saudi Arabia and Alawjaki on Libyan (Table 3).
+Digital panoramic radiography and periapical radiography are currently the most widely used clinical tools in intraoral examinations.
 They are typically used to calibrate the bony defect and abnormal radioluceny and radiopacity shadow in the oral cavity.
 Newly developed
-CBCT provides a reliable visualization of the orientation and dimensions of oral structures.^20-22^\'^39^ But digital panoramic and periapical radiography can provide realistic images allowing different angulations\' and the ease in replicating measurements.
-Results of our present study comply with previous reports\' utilizing DPR and DPA images to identify and characterize pulp cavity opacities.
+CBCT provides a reliable visualization of the orientation and dimensions of oral structures.
+But digital panoramic and periapical radiography can provide realistic images allowing different angulations and the ease in replicating measurements.
+Results of our present study comply with previous reports utilizing DPR and DPA images to identify and characterize pulp cavity opacities.
 The prevalence of pulp stone calcifications we found in this present study is 58% of personal subjects (270/465) in DPR images and 74.8% (348/465) in DPA images.
-Such findings are similar to those reported earlier by Colak et al. (2012)\' Sisman et al. (2012)\' Kumar et al.
+Such findings are similar to those reported earlier by Colak et al. (2012) Sisman et al. (2012) Kumar et al.
-(2015)\' and SriVarsh (2019).^19^\'^31^\'^40^\'^41^ Regarding individual teeth\' we found the occurrence of pulpal radiopacities being 8.3% (1031/12047) in DPR images\' and 10.6% (1326/12407) in DPA images.
-This finding is also similar with those re­ports by Ranjitkar et al. (2002)\'
+(2015) and SriVarsh (2019).
+Regarding individual teeth we found the occurrence of pulpal radiopacities being 8.3% (1031/12047) in DPR images and 10.6% (1326/12407) in DPA images.
+This finding is also similar with those re­ports by Ranjitkar et al. (2002)
-AlNazhan & Sl-Shamrani (2011)\' Jayam et al. (2017)\' Kuzekanani et al.
+AlNazhan & Sl-Shamrani (2011) Jayam et al. (2017) Kuzekanani et al.
-(2018).^33\'35\'42\'43^ The findings supported a significant dif­ference between two assessed radiographic techniques (Table 1) (P \< 0.01).
+(2018).
+The findings supported a significant dif­ference between two assessed radiographic techniques (Table 1) (P \< 0.01).
-Robertson et al.\' in 1997 and Holan in 1998 analyzed the incidence of calcific metamorphosis using radiographic techniques and they found a significant correlation be­tween calcification and dental trauma.^10^\'^11^ Other re­searchers reported the incidence of calcified bodies in the dental pulp increased with age.^1\'19\'27^ Our results are in line with their findings.
+Robertson et al. in 1997 and Holan in 1998 analyzed the incidence of calcific metamorphosis using radiographic techniques and they found a significant correlation be­tween calcification and dental trauma.
+Other re­searchers reported the incidence of calcified bodies in the dental pulp increased with age.
+Our results are in line with their findings.
 In our study population including four age groups (from 17 to \>60 years of age) and results indi­cated the occurrence of pulp stone calcifications in the dental pulps of periodontal disease increased with old age
 Journal of Dental Sciences 17 (2022) 965-972 groups, particularly those aged \>40 years (Table 1).
 Over 90.6% (935/1031) in DPR images, and 89.7% (1192/1326) in DPA images had pulp stone calcifications identified in those older age groups (p \< 0.001).
 Studies of Hillmann & Geurtsen (1997), Fetami et al. (2012) and Chen &
-Huang (2016) reported higher rate pulpal calcifications in elderly patients with periodontal disease.^7^\'^12^\'^13^ These authors also suggested that the frequency, duration and intensity of chronic irritations being causative factors for such calcifi­cations.
+Huang (2016) reported higher rate pulpal calcifications in elderly patients with periodontal disease.
+These authors also suggested that the frequency, duration and intensity of chronic irritations being causative factors for such calcifi­cations.
 Consistent with that, we found a high incidence of pulp stone calcifications in periodontally involved teeth up to 58.0%---78.8% respectively (p \< 0.006).
 In this study, we found no correlation between gender and pulp cavity calcification (p \ 0.05).
 Our finding is in line with the work of
-Sayegh & Reed (1968) and Stroner & Van Cura (1984).^1^\'^4^ Furthermore, the tendency we found for a higher chance of pulp calcifications in molar teeth also agrees with the most recent studies.^19^\'^32^\'^33^\'^35^\'^40-42^ We confirmed the higher prevalence of calcifications in molar teeth (65.1% in DPA and 44.1% in
+Sayegh & Reed (1968) and Stroner & Van Cura (1984).
+Furthermore, the tendency we found for a higher chance of pulp calcifications in molar teeth also agrees with the most recent studies.
+We confirmed the higher prevalence of calcifications in molar teeth (65.1% in DPA and 44.1% in
 DPA) compared with bicuspid (23.3% in DPA and 33.1% in DPA) and incisors (11.4% in DPR and 22.4% in DPA) (Table 1).
 The underlying casuse may be related to their large pulp chamber and space in the dentition, and hence greater chance to be injured and damaged during daily mastication, leading to formation of calcified stones.
 In conclusion, our results are in support of pulpal cal­cifications commonly occurring in human dental pulp tis­sue.
 Other findings are the prevalence of pulp stone calcifications in a group of periodontal patients in Taiwan
 Chinese population was 58.0% with digital panoramic ex­amination, and 74.8% with digital periapical radiographic examination.
 Both prevalence rates were higher than other populations such as Libyan (Alawjali 2019),